strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 #### `application.ts`, `sequence.ts` and `controller`

-In order to use the all of above in our project, we have three more steps to do:
+In order to use the all of above in our project, we have three more steps to complete:

- * Binding everything in `application.ts`. `application.ts` is like the main function of LoopBack project.
+ * Bind everything in `application.ts`. `application.ts` is like the main function of LoopBack project.
- * Adding authenticate action into `sequence.ts`.
+ * Add authenticate action into `sequence.ts`.
 A sequence contains a list of actions that is performed for each request.
  * Put `@authenticate` decorator above your APIs.

 You can check [this tutorial](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/docs/authentication-system.md) or [this shopping example](https://github.com/strongloop/loopback4-example-shopping) for more information of LoopBack 4 Authentication package.